Roth–Steyr M1907: Mechanism

 The Roth–Steyr is a locked-breech pistol, which allows the barrel and bolt to recoil together within a hollow receiver.
 It is chambered for a cartridge specific to this model.
 The Roth–Steyr does not have a detachable magazine, but features a fixed magazine loaded from the top with stripper clips.
 The sights are fixed, the grips are wooden and terminate in a lanyard ring.
 Rifling is four grooves with right-hand twist.

+The Bundeswehr Museum of German Defense Technology in Koblenz has one of these specimen in its collection.